Are Condoms Vegan? Your Ultimate Guide

 Whether you’re vegan, vegetarian or flexitarian, it’s important to have a positive impact on our planet and the animals we share it with.
-We can all agree, condoms are a great choice when having safe sex, but lots of people don't actually know that not all condoms are actually cruelty free or vegan.
+Condoms are a great choice when having safe sex, but lots of people don't actually know that not all condoms are actually cruelty free or vegan.
 Join us for the facts...

 4 Reasons why standard condoms are bad for people and animals alike.

-So are condoms vegan?
-Well, most condoms are made out of latex, which is a milky fluid available in many plants.
+So, are condoms vegan?
+Well, most condoms are made out of latex, which is a milky fluid found in many plants.
 The latex used to make condoms typically comes from the rubber tree.
-We’re off to a good start, we’ve got natural rubber latex; unfortunately, this is the first and last stage of the process that is human and animal-friendly.
+Whilst this all sounds very plant-powered, unfortunately, this is often the first and last stage of the condom manufacturing process that is both human and animal-friendly.
+Here's why...

 Casein is a protein derived from cow’s or goat’s milk – it’s used to soften the latex making it more comfortable for human use.
 So why is this problematic?
-We know that the dairy industry can be cruel, taking the calves away from their mothers as early on as the day they are born.
-This is because the longer the calf stays with their mother the stronger the bond and the stronger the resistance from both calf and mother.
+We know that the dairy industry takes the calves away from their mothers as early on as the day they are born.
+This is because the longer the calf stays with their mother, the stronger the bond and the stronger the resistance from both calf and mother.
 This separation is extremely distressing for both calf and mother whatever age the calf is.
-Choosing a latex condom with casein in it supports this practice.

 2. Animal Testing

 The only animal in the bedroom should be you.
 As condoms are a medical device, they’re often tested on animals to pass the rigorous testing required to secure certification.
 There’s a chance the condom you’re using has been tested on bunnies and horses.

-The times of using animal intestines for personal contraception is almost behind us, though unfortunately there is still one condom company out there who make condoms using lambskin.
-Not only are Trojan’s condoms not vegan they’re also not 100% effective at protecting you from STDs because the skin has tiny holes in it, allowing the STDs to pass through.
+The times of using animal intestines for personal contraception is almost behind us, though unfortunately there is still one condom company out there which makes condoms using lambskin.
+Not only are Trojan NaturaLamb condoms not vegan, they’re also not 100% effective at protecting you from STDs because the skin has tiny holes in it, allowing the STDs to pass through.